meteor/meteor/content/security.md

   meteor npm install helmet --save
 ```

 By default, Helmet can be used to set various HTTP headers (see link above).
 These are a good starting point for mitigating common attacks.
 To use the default headers, developers should use the following code anywhere in their server side meteor startup code.

+> Note: Meteor has not extensively tested each header for compatibility with Meteor.
+Only headers listed below have been tested.

 ```js
 // With other import statements